danyk20/ctfd-personal_challenge-plugin/personal_challenges/README.md

 Example: `populate_personal.py --flags --players 16 --challenges 3`

-It adds 16 players, 3 challenges and 48 flags (16 player * 3 challenges) into the database.
+It adds 16 players, 3 challenges and 48 flags (16 players * 3 challenges) into the database.